davidmarkclements/websocket-pull-stream/README.md

 # WebSocket Pull Stream

-Wrap websockets with pull streams for lighter streams in the browser
+Wrap websockets with [pull streams][pull-stream] for lighter streams in the browser

 # File size
 Node streams in the browser come at a cost, it's somewhat paradoxical